 While the larger creations intended for churches are often more elaborate, in essence, the craftsmanship of santos follows a simple aesthetic; quite the opposite of vejigante masks, which come in a wild conflagration of color and fantasy, santos (at least, the smaller ones made for private homes) are made with a humble touch and homespun beauty.
 Similarly, santos are usually not depicted in pious poses, their eyes raised toward the heavens or radiating an aura of benevolence or in an act of suffering or martyrdom.

 Rather, they are carved in plain upright poses, or riding on horseback or camel-back in the case of the Three Kings.
 It is this subtlety and simplicity that gives santos both their elegance and their spiritual essence.

 Santos play an important role in the lives of Puerto Ricans (and Catholic people throughout Latin America), but they also make for a wonderful keepsake of your time on the island.
 Like many arts and crafts, they range from crude, cheap carvings available for just a few dollars to lovely historic treasures worth a pretty penny.
 If you're looking for the former, walk into practically any souvenir shop in San Juan and you'll find them.
 For the latter, it's important to look for the signature of the artist.

 The well-known santeros always sign their work, proving its value and serving as a clear mark of fine craftsmanship.
-A website dedicated to Puerto Rican santos includes a list of workshops (tallas) and artisans who are known around the island and internationally for their work.

 In Old San Juan, there are a few places where you'll find fine examples of santos.
 Galería Botello on Cristo Street has a magnificent collection of santos, many dating from the 1900s from famed workshops around the island.
 I've also seen a small but worthy display (for sale) at the Siena Art Gallery on San Francisco Street, one of many in the city.